ShinyJay2/ShinyJay2/README.md

 # Jaehoon Jang

-Hi, I'm currently a student at Hankuk University of Foreign Studies, interested in Data Science!<br><br>
+Hi, I'm currently in the Master's course in Artificial Intelligence, Korea University.<br><br>
 I graduated from Hankuk University of Foreign Studies, majored in Political Science and Diplomacy & Department of AI<br><br>If you want to contact me, plz leave me a message https://www.instagram.com/shiny_jay2
 # Majoring:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;:computer: Department of AI<br>